PratikMahajan/windows-machine-config-bootstrapper/CONTRIBUTION.md

 document outlines some of the conventions on commit message formatting, instructions on how to set up a dev environment, and other resources to help get contributions into the project.

-## Setting up a dev environment

-- Fork the repository on GitHub
-- Clone the forked repository in your go path.

 ## Reporting bugs and creating issues

 If any part of the project has bugs or documentation mistakes, please let us know by opening a